-- A. the definition of Sexual Harassment (as that term is used in this policy); - B. the scope of the District's education program or activity; - C. how to conduct an investigation and implement the grievance process ( $\sqrt{}$ ) that includes hearings, [] appeals and informal resolution processes, as applicable; and - D. how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interests, and bias
+- A. the definition of Sexual Harassment (as that term is used in this policy); - B. the scope of the District's education program or activity; - C. how to conduct an investigation and implement the grievance process () that includes hearings, [DRAFTING NOTE: Select this option if the Board permits hearings.] appeals and informal resolution processes, as applicable; and - D. how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interests, and bias.

-[√] All Board employees will be trained concerning their legal obligation to report Sexual Harassment to the Title IX Coordinator.
-This training will include practical information about how to identify and report Sexual Harassment. [
+[] All Board employees will be trained concerning their legal obligation to report Sexual Harassment to the Title IX Coordinator.
+This training will include practical information about how to identify and report Sexual Harassment.
+[DRAFTING NOTE: While the Title IX regulations do not specifically require this training, it is critical that the Board train all of the employees concerning this legal obligation since the Board will be considered to have "actual knowledge" of Sexual Harassment if any Board employee has notice of such conduct.]